 VENDOR DECLARATION

-Name, address of vendor:
+Name, address of vendor.

 Product trade name:

-I declare that ingredients in this (fragrance) raw material correspond with ISO 9235:2013 - Aromatic natural raw materials - Vocabulary.

-The undersigned takes responsibility for the accuracy of this declaration.
+I declare that ingredients in this (fragrance) raw material natural raw materials - Vocabulary.
+The undersigned takes responsibility for the accuracy of this

-Country, place, date and signature of vendor1

-Company stamp of vendor (if appropriate)
+Country, place, date and signature of vendor 1 Company stamp of vendor (if appropriate)

-1 This document will not be accepted if this information is missing
+[†] This document will not be accepted if this information is missing